THE EAST AFRICAN SERIES, DAY 26

 DID YOU KNOW…

-The big 5 is determined by hunters on who the most difficult animals were to hunt on foot.
-They are; Rhino, Elephant, Buffalo, Leopard and the Lion.
+The Big 5 were determined by hunters to be the most difficult animals to hunt on foot.
+They are Rhino, Elephant, Buffalo, Leopard and the Lion.

 VOLCANO PEAK

-We then headed to the highest point within the crater and what would have been the volcanoes peak before it blew itself open almost 2 million years ago.
+We then headed to the highest point within the crater, which would have been the volcano’s peak before it blew itself open almost 2 million years ago.
 Here we searched high and low for the Rhino we came here to see.
-There are only 700 black rhinos left in the world, 50 of which are here in this crater.
+There are only 700 black rhinos left in the world, 50 of which are in this crater.

 CARCASS

-Making our way back to the hotel we spotted a number of vultures circling just ahead which can mean only one thing, a kill.
-When we arrived we counted around 25 all keen to take a nibble from the carcass of a baby Zebra who was maybe only 1 week old.
-It’s impossible to know how it died but either killed by a predator, natural causes or by a male zebra, which can happen at times.
+Making our way back to the hotel, we spotted a number of vultures circling just ahead, which can mean only one thing: a kill.
+When we arrived, we counted around 25, all keen to take a nibble from the carcass of a baby zebra that was maybe only one week old.
+It’s impossible to know how it died; it could be from a predator, natural causes, or a male zebra.

 This was the very road we drove in the morning so it only happened within a few hours and it’s safe to say it didn’t take the animals long to rid it of it’s meats.